-A simple and cost-effective way to increase the redundancy of your network is to select an ISP that manages its network well.
+A simple and cost-effective way to increase the redundancy of your network is to select an ISP that has its own redundancies in place.
 Some key things to look out for in terms of good network management include:

 1 – Customer reviews and industry awards – do your research.
 Does the ISP have their reviews switched ‘on’ on Google and Facebook?
 What do other businesses have to say about the ISP?
 Has the ISP won many industry awards?

-2 – Is the ISP transparent about it’s network? – Does the ISP publish how much network capacity it purchases from the nbn™?
+2 – Is the ISP transparent about its network? – Does the ISP publish how much network capacity it purchases from the nbn®?
 Does the ISP communicate any outages quickly?

-3 – Is link geographic diversity offered? – Does the ISP offer dual last mile links – with options for dual automated active/backup and active/active links?
+3 – Is link geographic diversity offered? – Does the ISP offer dual last-mile links?
+Dual last-mile links give you the option for dual automated active/backup and active/active links.

 4 – What support does the ISP offer? – Does the ISP offer business-grade support, uptime guarantees or eSLA (enhanced level service agreement)?
 Does the ISP have an established communications protocol for outages or disruptions?

-Plus, here at Aussie Broadband, we’ve built a level of redundancy into our network as a standard for customers.
-From redundant fibre links at a POI level, down to rack-level redundancy in our DataCentres, we take active steps to ensure you get the best service possible.
-Business-grade support comes automatically with all of our services, and we offer up to 99.95% uptime SAG and nbn™ 4hr eSLA 24/7 on our nbn™ services.
+Plus, we’ve built a level of redundancy into our network as a standard for customers.
+From redundant fibre links at a POI level down to rack-level redundancy in our data centres, we take active steps to ensure you get the best service possible.
+Business-grade support comes automatically with all of our business services.
+And we offer up to 99.95% uptime guarantee and nbn® 4hr enhanced Service Level Agreement (eSLA) 24/7 on our nbn® services.

-If you want to learn more about how to integrate redundancy into your business connectivity, give our expert, local team a call.
-If you’re a small to medium business call 1300 480 905, or if you’re an enterprise or large government organisation, call 1300 161 625.
-For more information about our range of services, click here.
+If you want to learn more about how to integrate redundancy into your business connectivity, give our expert Australian-based team a call.
+If you’re a small to medium business, call 1300 480 905.
+If you’re an enterprise or large government organisation, call 1300 161 625.
+For more information about our range of business services, click here.